dfelinto/blender-manual/manual/animation/armatures/posing/editing/pose_library.rst

 This section describes the pose library, which is based on the :doc:`/editors/asset_browser`.
 For an overview of the asset system, see the :doc:`/files/asset_libraries/index` section.
+The pose library is meant to be used in Pose Mode.
+In other words, it only works when posing an armature, and not for general object animation.

 .. note::

-   At the moment of writing, the pose library is meant to be used in Pose Mode.
-   In other words, it only works when posing an armature, and not for general object animation.
+   The pose library is implemented as an add-on.
+This add-on is enabled by default; disabling it will remove the pose library from Blender's user interface.

+   The "building blocks" of the pose library are actually implemented in Blender itself.
+The add-on only contains the user interface and the logic that determines what is stored in a pose asset.
+This was intentionally put into an add-on, so that artists or studios who want to change the behaviour can do so with an add-on of their own.

 What is a Pose Asset?
 =====================